NuScenes-QA: A Multi-modal Visual Question Answering Benchmark for Autonomous Driving Scenario: Method

 \subsection{Answer Head and Training}

 We adopt the classical VQA model MCAN \cite{yu2019deep} as our answer head.
-It leverages stacked self-attention layers to model the language and visual contextual information separately, and employs stacked cross-attention layers for cross-modal feature interaction.
-Subsequently, we map the fused features to the answer space for answer prediction with a simple MLP layer.
+It leverages stacked self-attention layers to model the language and visual context independently, along with stacked cross-attention layers for cross-modal feature interaction.
+The fused features are then projected to the answer space for prediction via basic MLP layers.

-During the training phase, we extract the object embeddings using the backbone and detection results of a pre-trained 3D detection model offline, as detailed in Section \ref{sec:embed}.
+During the training phase, we extract the object embeddings using a pre-trained 3D detection model offline.
 And answer head is trained with the standard cross-entropy loss.